MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-sdn.md

 NatRules | Configures the load balancer to apply NAT to traffic | Overwritten by VMM if you enable out-of-box NetworkInterface |Specifies the configuration of either a host virtual interface (host vNIC) or a virtual server NIC (VMNIC).  | Overwritten by VMM if you enable out-of-box
-PortSettings | | Overwritten by VMM if you enable out-of-box PublicIPAddress | Specifies an IP address, which is publically available.
+PortSettings | | Overwritten by VMM if you enable out-of-box PublicIPAddress | Specifies an IP address, which is publicly available.
 It's used by virtualGateways and loadBalancers to indicate the IP address that can be used to communicate with the virtual network from outside. | Overwritten by VMM if you enable out-of-box
 QualityOfService | | Overwritten by VMM if you enable out-of-box Servers | Represents a physical server that is being controlled by the Network Controller. | Overwritten by VMM if you enable out-of-box
 VirtualGateway | Describes the gateway used for cross-premises connectivity from the virtual network. | Overwritten by VMM if you enable out-of-box